apsk14/rdmpy/README.md

 For a quick example of the basic utility of this package please see ```simple_example.ipynb```.
 For a more in-depth overview and some real-life data see ```example.ipynb```.
 For full documentation of each function see ```functions.py```.

 There are 3 main functions of interest in this package.
-They can all be found in ```functions.py```:
+They can all be found in ```functions.py```.
+Each function can be run using the LRI (linear revolution invariant) or LSI (linear shift-invariant) assumption.
+This is specified by the ```model``` parameter which is either 'lri' or 'lsi'

 **1) calibrate**